apache/flagon-distill/distill/segmentation/README.rst

     # Write Segments
     segments = distill.write_segment(sorted_dict, segment_names, start_end_vals)

-The above code looks similar to the ``create_segments`` example usage, however, rather than returning a ``Segments`` object, this code will create a dictionary of segment names to UIDs to individual UserAle logs.
+The above code looks similar to the ``create_segments`` example usage, however, rather than returning a ``Segments`` object, this code will create a dictionary of segment names to UIDs to individual UserALE logs.

 Exporting Segments
 ------------------